Skip to main content

 A psychologist is a professional who diagnoses and treats people with mental health disorders like anxiety, depression and disordered eating alongside helping people work through trauma.
 Psychologists also work in research to better understand the mind and human behaviour, conduct experiments, gather data, analyse evidence, prepare findings to educate professionals and share academic literature.
 Psychologists work in a variety of settings including:

-• Law enforcement agencies
+- law enforcement agencies

-• Aged care facilities
+- aged care facilities

-• Mental health clinics
+- mental health clinics

-• Marketing and advertising agencies
+- marketing and advertising agencies

 What are the roles and responsibilities of a psychologist?

 The roles and responsibilities of a registered psychologist will largely depend on their chosen specialisation and work setting.
 Determining what you want your day-to-day to look like at work will help you decide what area of psychology you want to go into.
-Broadly speaking, the roles and responsibilities for psychologists include:
+Broadly speaking, the roles and responsibilities of psychologists include:

-• Performing psychological assessments and evaluations.
+- performing psychological assessments and evaluations

-• Diagnosing and treating mental, emotional and behavioural conditions.
+- diagnosing and treating mental, emotional and behavioural conditions

-• Developing treatment plans.
-Providing counselling to clients.
+- developing treatment plans.
+Providing counselling to clients

-• Helping clients recognise and change their behaviour.
+- helping clients recognise and change their behaviour

-• Conducting interviews and observations for research.
+- conducting interviews and observations for research

 How much do psychologists earn in Australia?

-According to SEEK, the average salary for a registered psychologist is $90,000 - $100,000.
+According to SEEK, the average salary for a registered psychologist is $95,000 - $110,000.

 To become a registered psychologist, you need to complete the standard level of training and study to practice in the field.
-This includes 4 years of undergraduate study and a further either two years of training completing an internship or completing a fifth year of study alongside a year-long internship.
+This includes four years of undergraduate study and a further either two years of training completing an internship or completing a fifth year of study alongside a year-long internship.
 Clinical psychologists have general registration by completing a Master of Clinical Psychology as well as an area of practice endorsement (AoPE) in clinical psychology.

-7 steps to becoming a psychologist in Australia
+Seven steps to becoming a psychologist in Australia

 1. Decide if psychology is a career you want to pursue

 Psychology is a rewarding career where you can make a big impact in people’s lives and also contribute to the research being done to understand how the brain works.
 It’s a profession that offers plenty of growth opportunities that you can explore throughout your career.
-It takes a minimum of 6 years to become a registered psychologist, so it’s worth considering if you are willing to commit to the years of study involved.
-There are 9 types of specialisations prospective psychologists can study.
+It takes a minimum of six years to become a registered psychologist, so it’s worth considering if you are willing to commit to the years of study involved.
+There are nine types of specialisations prospective psychologists can study.
 Studying one of these will give you both general registration as a psychologist as well as an area of practice endorsement.
 Alternatively, you can obtain general registration as a psychologist without a specialisation.
 There are multiple pathways to becoming a qualified psychologist.
 Thinking ahead is important as it will help you understand what courses and supervised practice you may need to complete to reach your career goals.

 2. Complete an undergraduate degree

 Get started on the path to becoming a psychologist by completing an Australian Psychology Accreditation Council (APAC) accredited three-year bachelor’s degree majoring in psychology.
 You can major in psychology by completing a Bachelor of Psychology or a Bachelor of Arts (Psychology).
 Alternatively, you can complete a double major with psychology alongside commerce or law.
-If you chose to study psychology at an undergraduate level only, you will not qualify to work as a psychologist just yet.
+If you choose to study psychology at an undergraduate level only, you will not qualify to work as a psychologist just yet.
 Career options at this point may include roles in social work, counselling, human resources, forensics, child development and marketing.

-If you have completed an undergraduate degree in a discipline other than psychology, you may be eligible to complete an APAC accredited bridging program like a Graduate Certificate of Psychology or Graduate Diploma of Psychology.
+If you have completed an undergraduate degree in a discipline other than psychology, you may be eligible to complete an APAC-accredited bridging program like a Graduate Certificate of Psychology or Graduate Diploma of Psychology.

-3. Study an accredited fourth-year psychology program
+3. Study an accredited fourth-year psychology course

-After completing an undergraduate degree, take the next step to becoming a registered psychologist by completing a fourth-year program — either an APAC accredited Honours degree or Postgraduate Diploma in Psychology.
+After completing an undergraduate degree, take the next step to become a registered psychologist by completing a fourth-year program — either an APAC-accredited Honours degree or Postgraduate Diploma in Psychology.
 This will be a continuation of the skills and knowledge you learned during your undergraduate degree or bridging course.
 These courses take one-year for full-time students or between 16-24 months for part-time students.
 At this stage, students are eligible to apply for entry-level job opportunities such as a human sciences researcher or a graduate data analyst.

 Before officially registering as a psychologist in Australia, you first have to provisionally register with the Psychology Board of Australia through the Australian Health Practitioner Regulation Agency (AHPRA).
-Choose your pathway for further training and education before you begin the provisional registration application process as the AHPRA states you will need to provide details about the fifth-year program and education provider you will be training at when submitting your application
+Choose your pathway for further training and education before you begin the provisional registration application process as Ahpra states you will need to provide details about the fifth-year program and education provider you will be training at when submitting your application

 In June 2022, the 4+2 pathway was removed which leaves the higher degree pathway and the 5+1 pathway as the two options that lead to general registration as a psychologist in Australia.